 • Businesses can qualify if they derive 50 percent or more of its revenue from selling or sharing consumers’ personal information

-CCPA vs. GDPR: Key Similarities and Differences
+CCPA vs. GDPR: Key similarities and differences

 Sometimes referred to as the “American GDPR” the CCPA reflects the overall global trend of pushing companies to be more accountable with consumers’ data, and as the CCPA continues to evolve, other states and countries will likely follow suit.
 With that being said, it is no surprise that the CCPA and GDPR have key similarities including their focus on transparency.
 Almost every consumer data privacy regulation requires transparency into the types of information organizations are collecting and sharing about their customers.
 However, differences arise when we look at the rights of consumers.